ricca509/F/README.md

     outside: '#outside'
 }
 ```
-The key is the hortcut name, the value is the jQuery CSS selector.
-You'll be able to access the elements with `this.UI.name`
+The key is the shortcut name, the value is the jQuery CSS selector.
+You'll be able to access the elements with `this.UI.name`.
+For every key in the UI object, as soon as you'll create an instance of the object you will get the jQuery oject associated to that selector.
+You can access the jQuery object by preceding the name with a $:

+(string selector) `this.UI.articleList` -> (jQuery object) `this.UI.$articleList`

 #### The `events` object
 The declarative event binding is achieved by using the `events` object: